What is a Pioneer?

 More details of what is involved in becoming a Pioneer are provided in our Introduction for potential Pioneers.
 This can be sent to you by email on request.

 Please note: In order to expand our work in a manageable way, we are – at the moment – only looking for new Pioneers in certain regions where we have a Regional Adviser.
 The list to the right provides a guide to some of the places where we would particularly like to start groups in these regions, but if you consider your area equally merits a group, please contact the relevant Regional Adviser.

-We plan to appoint further Regional Advisers in the North West and North East.
+We plan to appoint further Regional Advisers in due course.
 Please bear with us and keep an eye on the website for developments.